r4yfon/is212-wfh-management-tool/deployment_README.md

 # WFH Management Tool - Cloud Deployment

-This project is a deploymeny of a work-from-home management tool that consists of a backend built with Flask and a frontend built with Vue 3 using Vite.
+This project is a deployment of a work-from-home management tool that consists of a backend built with Flask and a frontend built with Vue 3 using Vite.

 ## Deployment Links